yurifari/django-3t/README.rst

 Usage
 *****
-Django 3T uses the ``watch_templates`` context manager to intercept template and node renderings.
+Django 3T uses the ``watch`` context manager to intercept template and node renderings.

 Suppose your project implements the following template called ``homepage.html``:

 .. code-block:: html

     {% load say_hello from project_tags %}

     <h1>The most useful website ever</h1>

     {% say_hello request.user %}

 A test that makes sure your template and template tag are rendered correctly would roughly look like this: